Syeda-Eman/40-days-of-Python/Day_6.md

 ```

 >```Use ` at the start and one at the end to highlight something.
-Use 3 ` at the start (you can also add at the end but this wont have any effect) to make code block ```
+Use 3 ` at the start (you can also add at the end but this won't have any effect) to make code block ```

 # 12- Adding tables

 You can make tables by using | and -

-To change allignment you can add colon in before (to left allign),after (to right allign), or at the both sides (to center allign)
+To change alignment you can add a colon in before (to left align), after (to right align), or at both sides (to centre align)

 | species | petal_length | sepal_length |
 | :-------: | :------------ | ------------: |